 Because electrovibration works by a physical adhesive force, rather than by using electricity to directly stimulate your finger's nerves, it's inherently safer and more pleasant than technologies like TENS.

 There's powerful potential in the use of electrovibration technology to summarize your phone's notifications into a texture, allowing you to "check my messages" by touch alone, without having to take focus away from the real world.
-We're in the Futureworks NYC incubator program, feverishly working to develop this idea into a workable business—wish us luck!
+We're proud alums of the Futureworks NYC incubator program, which provided us with focus and resources as we built WEFT into a real business—we're just getting starter, though, so wish us luck!

 We firmly believe that the best technologies are the ones that work to keep us engaged with each other, rather than just focused on ourselves.
 The WEFT wearable concept emerged out of several months of intensive research surrounding Social Wearables—that is, wearable devices that don't steal focus (like a smartwatch) or simply exist to record data (like a step-counter)...Social Wearables are more like a pin or patch you'd wear, telegraphing your interests and helping foster better conversations with the people you encounter every day.